syncfusion-content/blazor-docs/blazor/datagrid/how-to/blazor-webassembly-datagrid-using-visual-studio.md

 ## Create a Blazor WebAssembly project in Visual Studio 2019

-1. Install the essential project templates in the Visual Studio 2019 by running the below command line in the command prompt.
+1. Install the essential project templates in the Visual Studio 2019 by running the following command line in the command prompt.

     ```bash
     dotnet new -i Microsoft.AspNetCore.Components.WebAssembly.Templates::3.2.0-rc1.20223.4